Maunducyrus/We-Track/README.md

-# SecureTrack - Advanced Real-time Device & Vehicle Tracking System
+# We-Track - Advanced Real-time Device & Vehicle Tracking System

 A comprehensive tracking platform for lost devices and vehicles with real-time GPS tracking, community reporting, and advanced analytics.